Written by Terry Smith

 1. TecTake Outdoor trampoline

-We kick off our reviews with TecTake’s outdoor trampoline set, an excellent choice for those looking for a larger trampoline.
+We kick off our reviews with TecTake’s outdoor trampoline set which is currently out of stock but I am hopeful it’ll be back soon and an excellent choice for those looking for a larger trampoline.
 With a four and a half diameter, it is certainly large enough to accommodate more than one kid bouncing around without them bumping into each other constantly and even big enough for mum or dad to get in there and show off their best summersaults.

 There’s no reason to hold back on this trampoline either, it is very strong when assembled correctly and the 375cm polypropylene mesh jumping mat, supported by 96 high quality springs, will easily withstand a belly flop or two from a 95kg adult (trust me on that one).